Notre Dame Fighting Irish football rivalries: North Carolina

 The Irish and North Carolina Tar Heels first met in 1949 in Yankee Stadium with Notre Dame winning 42–6 en route to a national championship.

 They met regularly throughout the 1950s and 60s and most recently split a home-and-home series in 2006 and 2008.
 The two schools are known as being two of the top college football programs in the early 20th century, which contributed to the origins of the rivalry.

 The 1962 contest in Indiana featured the smallest paid crowd at Notre Dame Stadium (35,553) since 1943.
 Ara Parseghian's squads faced North Carolina three times (1965, 1966 and 1971) and managed to shut them out each time.

-The 1975 contest is perhaps the most memorable one.
-Trailing 14–6 in the fourth quarter on a brutally hot day in Chapel Hill, Joe Montana entered the game and engineered the first of his many comebacks, completing a game-winning, 80-yard touchdown pass to Ted Burgmeier with just over a minute left to play to secure a 21–14 victory.
+In the 1975 game, Joe Montana entered in the fourth quarter with his team trailing 14–6 and threw an 80-yard touchdown pass to Ted Burgmeier with just over one minute remaining, resulting in a 21–14 victory in Chapel Hill.

 The series resumed on October 11, 2014, in Indiana with Notre Dame winning 50–43, and then Notre Dame won 33–10 in 2017.
 The teams will continue on a semi-regular basis thereafter as part of Notre Dame's current commitment to schedule several ACC opponents each year.